Frequently Asked Questions About Christianity, Answered Honestly!

 2nd Thessalonians 2:10-12

-Those who want to privately interpret scripture for their own agenda, or who make claims that we can't really know what the truth is on this side of the grave, do not demonstrate much spiritual understanding of Christianity.
-The truth is what is written in the scriptures, and those who have no love to receive it will be damned by God because of this neglect.
-No one is going to be able to stand before God and say, "I didn't know where truth was".
-Because man can fool himself, but he cannot fool the discerner of even the very intents of the heart.
+Those who want to privately interpret scripture for their own agenda, or who make claims that we can't really know what truth is on this side of the grave, do not demonstrate much spiritual understanding of Christianity.
+The truth is what is written in the scriptures, and those who have no real love of God to humbly receive it, will be damned by God because of this neglect.
+No one is going to be able to stand before God and excuse himself in ignorance of the law claiming, "I didn't know where truth was," when he never sought it in the first place.
+Man can fool himself, lie to himself and even justify himself, but he cannot fool the discerner of even the very intents of the heart.
 All hidden desires, reasons, agendas and secrets are made manifest to God and illuminated by the light of His Word.

 - "And with all deceivableness of unrighteousness in them that perish; because they received not the Love of the Truth, that they might be Saved.